avasa86/AvasMohammadAli_T2A2/README.md

-Cleaner Codebase: ORM promotes cleaner, more organized code by separating database interaction logic from application logic.
+- **Cleaner Codebase:** ORM promotes cleaner, more organized code by separating database interaction logic from application logic.
 This makes the codebase easier to understand and maintain.

-Reduced SQL Injection Risks:

-Parameterized Queries: ORM tools use parameterized queries by default, which helps prevent SQL injection attacks.
-This enhances the security of the application.

-Simplified Testing:

-Mocking and Testing Support: ORMs make it easier to write unit tests for database interactions by providing mechanisms for mocking database operations.

-Easy Version Control and Collaboration:

-Versioning and Collaboration: Code written with an ORM is typically more modular and easier to version control, facilitating collaboration among developers.